A Sufficient Statistic for Influence in Structured Multiagent Environments: Best Responses and Local-Form Models

-The focus in this text is on computing a best-response for one agent~$i$.
+The focus in this text is on the best-response perspective for one agent~$i$.
 This allows us to divide the set of state factors in ones modeled by agent~$i$'s local problem (indicated with $\MF$) and ones that are not modeled (indicated with $\NMF$).\footnote{More generally, from the perspective of agent~$i$, $\LSF$ partitions the modeled factors $\LSF(i)$ in two sets: a set of \textit{private} factors that it models but other agents do not, and a set of \textit{mutually-modeled factors} (MMFs) that are modeled by agent~$i$ as well as some other agent~$j$.
-This distinction plays a crucial role in influence search for TD-POMDPs~\cite{Witwicki10AAMAS}, but is less important for computing best-responses as considered in this document.} In particular, we will write \begin{itemize} \item $\mfI l$ (an instantiation of) a modeled factor (with index l), \item $\mfA i$ (an instantiation of) all modeled factors of agent~$i$, \item $\nmfI l$ (an instantiation of) a non-modeled factor (with index l), \item $\nmfA i$ (an instantiation of) all non-modeled factors of agent~$i$. \end{itemize}
+This distinction plays a crucial role in influence search for TD-POMDPs~\citep{Witwicki10AAMAS}, but is less important for computing best-responses as considered in this document.} To reduce the notational load, we will no longer distinguish between a factor ($\sfacI k$ above) and its values ($\sfacvIS k$ above).
+In particular, we will simply write \begin{itemize} \item $\mfI k$ (an instantiation of) a modeled factor (with index $k$), \item $\mfA i$ (an instantiation of) all modeled factors of agent~$i$, \item $\nmfI k$ (an instantiation of) a non-modeled factor (with index $k$), \item $\nmfA i$ (an instantiation of) all non-modeled factors of agent~$i$, \end{itemize} such that $\sT\ts=\langle\mfAT i{\ts},\nmfAT i{\ts}\rangle$.
+We stress that `modeled' is different from `observed'.
+In particular, our aim is to construct a smaller POMDP with fewer (modeled) factors, but those factors may not be observable.
+In fact, all state factors $\mfI k$ (and of course also $\nmfI k$) are expressed as latent variables.
+When an agent can somehow (noisily) perceive information about $\mfI k$, this should be modeled by the observation function: there should be an arrow from such factors to the observation $\oA i$ of the agent and the CPT of $\oA i$ should appropriately express the observability of factor.
+Note that by construction of the LFM (cf.\ \dfn\ref{dfn:lfm}), no such dependencies may exist from a $\nmfI k$ to $\oA i$.
+In general, the observation $\oA i$ may itself consists of multiple observation factors, but we will not consider this in this paper.

-\paragraph{Transition probabilities}
+\paragraph{Transition Probabilities}

 In an LFM, the probability of the next local state is the marginal of the entire state: